 From now until the end of 2019, Germany will be celebrating a year of German-American friendship knowing that the United States and Germany are Wunderbar Together ― stronger as friends and partners.
 With this initiative,we are focusing on our robust relationship, rooted in deep historic ties, shared values, and bold visions for the future.
 We are also recalling how after the end of World War II, transatlantic partnership ushered in a unique era of peace, freedom, and security.
 For us Germans, the United States remains our closest partner outside Europe.
 Our friendship with the United States means a lot to us, as we know it does to many Americans.
 That is why people will beat the heart of this year of German-American friendship.
 Over the coming months, we would like to renew the dialogue with our American friends about the importance of our relationship and how we can shape it for the future.
 As we face shared challenges and societies become more divided, we must build more – and stronger – bridges between our peoples.

-Transimpex: Doris Ganser / President, Translator Grad.
-Transimpex TrTrnslators-Interpreters-Editors-Consultants Inc. donated to this good cause because offering you cultural and educational presentations like this German film festival is a truly worthwhile undertaking.
+Transimpex: Doris Ganser / President, Translator Grad. doris@transimpex.com ansimpex TrTrnslators-Interpreters-Editors-Consultants Inc. donated to this good cause because offering you cultural and educational presentations like this German film festival is a truly worthwhile undertaking.
 Since Kansas City Sister Cities does not receive any subsidies, we hope that you, too, will be GENEROUS with your donations so that opportunities like these movies can continue Thanks in advance for joining Transimpex in donating

 Acknowledgements: